Five simple reasons you might have maggots in your carpet.

 • Dead rodents or birds.

-While some of these reasons seem pretty simple to detect, like unemptied wastepaper bins that attract flies, some may be more difficult to source, like a dead rodent in the loft.
-The initial size of the infestation will be determined by how long the food source has been available to the flies.
+Detecting the reasons for a fly infestation can be challenging.
+Some reasons, such as unemptied wastepaper bins, are easy to identify, while others, like a dead rodent in the loft, can be more difficult to locate.
+The size of the infestation will depend on how long the food source has been available to the flies.

 a maggot